junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I certainly hope that is true."
 Cas nods.

-They walk past the crowds, taking a short cut through the underpass in Bethesda Terrace.
+They walk past the crowds, taking a shortcut through the underpass in Bethesda Terrace.
 The fountain splashes under the bright sun, an angel statue standing on the very top.
 Not many people around the fountain today, only a couple of old people strolling slowly.
 A busker is singing some beautiful folk songs with a weathered guitar.
 Cas leaves a twenty-dollar bill in his opened guitar box.

 "That's Hannah," Cas points at the angel statue on the fountain when they pass it.
 "I know her."

 "What, really?
 A real angel?"
 Dean takes a second look at the statue.
-The female figure looks more human than any angel he came to know in the past few years, wearing a long silky robe instead of a suit.
+The female figure looks more human than any angel he came to know in the past few years, wearing a long, silky robe instead of a suit.
 A pair of wings stretches elegantly from her shoulder blades.
 She looks down at people passing by the fountain with a look of compassionate tenderness.

 "No harp or halo?"
 Dean jokes.